 For many years, we have specialized in the production of high-quality textiles for the automotive sector.
 The diversity of our customers is reflected in our individually adapted product range.
-With competence and creativity, we produce fabrics for seat covers and trims that add value to any vehicle in terms of resilience and comfort.
-However, we are not only a competent partner for the automotive industry.
-With our know-how and our modern machinery, we are able to design and produce any kind of technical textiles for our customers.
+With competence and creativity, we produce fabrics for seat covers and trims that add value to any vehicle in terms of appearance, resilience and comfort.